Skip to main content

 The South Coast Rail project will offer a reliable transit connection between southeastern Massachusetts and Boston.
 Riders will be able to take a one-seat trip for the first time since the late 1950s.

-This project creates connections between Boston and the Southeastern Massachusetts communities of Taunton, New Bedford, and Fall River, the only three major cities within 50 miles of Boston that previously didn’t have Commuter Rail Access.
+The project creates connections between Boston and the communities of Taunton, New Bedford, and Fall River, the only three major cities within 50 miles of Boston that previously didn’t have Commuter Rail access.

 Learn more about the South Coast Rail Program